 These may or not work for you, but I will say this, they help me.
 So let’s get started with my research.
 If you know of other benefits, please tell me.
 We learn from each other.

 - Crohn’s Disease

 - Loss of appetite

 I remember when I was growing up my grandmother was always taking “Tums” for stomach pain.
 I wonder now if she could have used turmeric, a natural remedy.
 It would have been a whole lot cheaper to sprinkle a little turmeric in her morning coffee.

-Some people actually rub a little turmeric on their skin for pain, sprains or swellings.
+Some people actually rub a little turmeric on their skin for pain, sprains, or swellings.
 I use Deep Blue from DoTerra so I will keep using that product.
 I also read it possibly helps with high cholesterol by lowering LDL or the “bad” cholesterol.
-Another note, turmeric may possibly lower your triglycerides.
+On another note, turmeric may possibly lower your triglycerides.

 Suggestions To Add Turmeric: